What You Should Remember About Executive Storytelling

 If I leave out all my data and research, won't my boss think I’m being lazy or unprepared?

 Stop worrying about showing how hard you worked.
 Your boss doesn't care how many hours you spent in Excel; they care about the decision they have to make.
-When you put every detail on a slide, you aren't being thorough—you are making things harder for them.
+When you put every detail on a slide, you aren't being thorough.
+You are making things harder for them.
 You are forcing a highly paid executive to waste time sorting through your data.

 The Method:

-Move every slide that just shows "proof," raw tables, and methods to an Appendix at the very end.
+Move every slide that just shows "proof," raw tables, and methods to an Appendix at the end.
 Your main presentation should only have the "Logic Blueprint."
 If a leader asks for the detailed data during the meeting, you can quickly jump to the Appendix.
 This shows you did the work without forcing them to look at it.

 Isn’t it too aggressive to put the recommendation on slide one?
 What if they disagree immediately?